pallets/flask/docs/tutorial/introduction.rst

 1. let the user sign in and out with credentials specified in the configuration.
 Only one user is supported.
-2. when the user is logged in he or she can add new entries to the page consisting of a text-only title and some HTML for the text.
+2. when the user is logged in they can add new entries to the page consisting of a text-only title and some HTML for the text.
 This HTML is not sanitized because we trust the user here.
 3. the page shows all entries so far in reverse order (newest on top) and